Understanding & posting the cashbook series (AAT foundation level)

 The Cash column is for bank transactions that have been paid with cash: notes and coins.
 The Bank column is for bank transactions that have been made or received directly in or out of the bank account: cheques, BACS etc.

 In reality they record the method of payment for all the company’s banking activity and can be used for both cash and credit transactions.

-Question four – What is the difference between cash and credit transactions?
+4 – What’s the difference between cash and credit transactions?

 Cash transactions are:

 - the first time the transaction has entered the accounting system

 - analysable for VAT ie. the TOTAL amount needs to be separated into the NET value of the purchase and the VAT